Introduction

 Potato benefits include providing energy, potassium, and vitamin C, making potatoes a useful part of a balanced daily diet when prepared in a simple way.
-Although often misunderstood, potatoes can be healthy when consumed in the right form.
+Although often misunderstood because of their carbohydrate content, potatoes can be a nutritious food that fits into many healthy eating patterns.

 Potatoes are underground tubers from the plant Solanum tuberosum.
-They are widely used across the world and are a common part of Indian meals such as sabzi, paratha, and mixed vegetable dishes.
+They are widely consumed around the world and are a common ingredient in Indian meals such as sabzi, paratha, and mixed vegetable dishes.
+When cooked without excessive oil, potatoes are naturally low in fat and provide several important nutrients that support overall health.

 Potato Nutrition Facts (Per 100g & Serving Size)